Elke Rehder – Art & Chess

 For Stefan Zweig the emigration was a large psychological load.
 In end of the novella Dr. B. will not be able to play the royal game.
 Zweig believed that he will never see again the liberal Europe.
 The game is over and always settled.
 For Dr. B. as for Stefan Zweig there will be no way out, both are victims.

 In 1942 Stefan Zweig and his wife Lotte committed suicide.
+According to the death certificate of Stefan Zweig the death occurred on Monday 23rd February, at 12.30 pm.
 In his farewell letter Zweig wrote: "After the sixtieth year of life it requires special forces, to begin completely new.
 And mine are exhausted by the long years of homeless walking.
 Thus I hold it for better to end in time and in upright attitude a life for that mental work always has been the greatest joy and personal freedom has been the highest property on the earth."
 Despite his security in the emigration Zweig could not get over the loss of the liberal Europe.

 Not only under the chess players the "Royal Game" enjoys a large popularity as literary masterpiece.
 When I published 1996 during the international Frankfurt book fair my artistic interpretation of this novella, I could not foresee that the edition of 36 copies was out of print in a very short time.

 The woodcuts were printed from two blocks on Japanese paper.
 Dosabiki Masashi is a fine, handmade paper.
 The prints were individually pressed by hand.

 (Excerpt from the exhibition catalog of "artists' books and graphic printmaking by Elke Rehder in the collection of the Gottfried Wilhelm Leibniz Library in Hannover" 2006)

 Zweig, Stefan: Schachnovelle.
 Cover illustration by Elke Rehder.